peterwittek/ncpol2sdpa/doc/source/revision_history.rst

 **Since 1.7**
   - New: Complex moment matrix is embedded to real matrices in the SDPA export and the ``solve_sdp`` function.
   - New: Localizing monomials can be fine-tuned by supplying them to ``get_relaxation`` through the optional parameter ``localizing_monomials``.
+  - New: `solve_sdp` can also solve a problem with Mosek.
+  - Changed: `solve_sdp` no longer accepts parameters `solutionmatrix` and `solverexecutable`.
+All parameters are now passed via the solverparameters dictionary.
   - Changed: Legacy Picos code removed.
 Requirement is now Picos >=1.0.2.
   - Fixed: Determining degree of polynomial also works when coefficient is complex.